Classroom Organisation at The Wells Free School.

 Teachers plan together for the core subjects of English and Maths, and also for the termly themes.
 Team teaching, where two or more teachers combine their classes and deliver an input together, happen regularly, and enable teachers and support staff to share their varied skills and expertise.

 Once a week, class groups move around the school to each teacher in turn, to benefit from subject specialist teaching.
-At the moment, the subjects taught are French, Music, ICT and RE.
+At the moment, the subjects taught are French, Music, Computing and RE.
 This approach has a number of benefits, including the opportunity for children to learn from teachers who have a special interest in their subject, the chance for them to experience different teaching approaches and members of staff, and from a professional development point of view, the opportunity for staff to develop their skills and interests, bringing an enthusiastic, fresh approach to their chosen subjects.